crapp80/Project--Weather-App/readme.md

 - moment.js for time formatting (translating unix timestamps)
 - Lodash for some text transformation and Math

+## Deployment
+App is deployed to heroku, please follow this [link](https://mysterious-thicket-14701.herokuapp.com)

 ## To-Do
 - Testing!!
 - UX improvements!!